Mythic Entertainment: Dark Age of Camelot

 Mythic started Dark Age of Camelot development in late 1999.
 The company invested developing the game, an amount more than double the sum used for all its previous games.
 Dark Age of Camelot was also the company's first massively multiplayer online role-playing game (MMORPG).

 Dark Age of Camelot development was led by Rob Denton, as lead programmer, and by Matt Firor as Producer.
 Its support and development continues, in parallel with other EA Mythic projects, such as the 2005-announced Warhammer Online.

 On February 5, 2014, Mythic co-founder Rob Denton started a new studio called Broadsword Games.
 On the same day, development of the game was transferred from Mythic to the new studio.
 As such, Dark Age of Camelot will continue to be supported after the closure of Mythic Entertainment.

 Imperator Online

 In 2002, Mythic announced it was working on a new title, a science-fiction themed MMO called Imperator Online.
 This MMORPG based on an alternate history where the Roman Republic never fell, and advanced to be a space-traveling multi-planet Empire.
 Minor changes at important moments in Roman history create an extremely different timeline for Earth, leading to an interstellar Roman Republica and thousands of years of galactic Pax Romana.
-However, the game's production was canceled in July 2005, when Mark Jacobs announced that they had acquired the Warhammer Online license from Games Workshop.
+However, the game's production was canceled in July 2005, when Mark Jacobs announced that it had acquired the Warhammer Online license from Games Workshop.